Han v. Pfizer Inc. et al | Law.com Radar

-Lawyers at Jackson Lewis on Friday removed an employment lawsuit against Pfizer to California Northern District Court.
-The suit was filed by AlderLaw and attorney Steven M. Sweat on behalf of a former associate director of clinical programming who was allegedly terminated in retaliation for raising concerns about potential violations of the Foreign Corrupt Practices Act.
-According to the complaint, Pfizer gave $168 million to Potentially Influential Government Officials in China from Q2 of 2019 through Q3 of 2021, more than it gave to officials in the US, UK, Canada and Russia combined.
-The case is 3:23-cv-03908, Han v.
+Attorneys at Jackson Lewis on Friday removed a employment lawsuit against Pfizer and other defendants to California Northern District Court.
+The complaint was filed by Steven M. Sweat APC and AlderLaw on behalf of the former director of global compliance analytics, Frank Han, who contends that he was wrongfully terminated after he reported potential violations of the Foreign Corrupt Practices Act to his supervisor.
+The complaint contends that Han discovered Pfizer spent more than ten times the amount of money on potentially influential government officials in China than in any other country.
+The case is 4:23-cv-03908, Han v.
 Pfizer Inc. et al.

 Biotech & Pharmaceuticals